 On-going assessment occurs throughout each term in all practical subjects.
-Students complete the following listed assessment tasks for the theory component of Health and Physical Education:
+Students complete the following listed assessment for Health and Physical Education:

+- Exam

-- Exam - Project
+- Project

+- Observation of practical performance

 HUMANITIES

 The Year 7 Humanities course is divided into two semester units and comprises one semester of History and one semester of Geography.